The 5 Best Bathroom Cleaners Without Toxic Bleach

 • They can be DIYed, which lets you control the ingredients

-• They’re biodegradable and eco-friendly
+• They’re biodegradable, and environmentally safe

 1. Branch Basics Starter Kit